iliedorobat/enriching-cultural-heritage-metadata/README.md

 and can be queried by using the [opendata sparql endpoint](http://opendata.cs.pub.ro/repo/sparql/admin/squebi.html).

-## Notes
-The following comments have been added because `EDM.Agent` expects the value of `skos:node` and `dc:identifier` to be a `literal`, but `EDM.Organization` expects `references`:
-- `EDM.Agent does not support a reference for the "skos:note" property`
-- `EDM.Agent does not support a reference for the "dc:identifier" property`

 ## Publications:
 TPDL 2019: [Enriching the Cultural Heritage Metadata Using Historical Events: A Graph-Based Representation](https://link.springer.com/chapter/10.1007/978-3-030-30760-8_30)
 ```